| Antivirus Software: Practice Safe Computing

 Today, most small businesses and individuals use the Internet every day.
-Viruses are ever more sophisticated, and most are designed to spread via email.
-If you receive a lot of email, sooner or later, you will receive something that carries a virus.
+Viruses are ever more sophisticated, and some are designed to spread via email, others may come from malicious web sites.
+If you receive a lot of email or surf web sites, sooner or later, you will probably get exposed to a virus.

-Many viruses are so cleverly written that you cant even tell which email in your Inbox carried the virus to you.
+Many viruses are so cleverly written that you can’t even tell which email in your Inbox carried the virus to you or which web site downloaded it onto your computer.
 Even email you receive from a trusted friend might be infected, depending on how well-protected their computer is.

 In general, my advice to my clients boils down to this: